tytydraco/yessleep/out/I_maintain_the_last_remaining_satellite_in_orbit.md

 The stars are exactly where they were before.
 No distortion.
 No shape.
 Nothing drifting.

 I blink hard, shake my head inside the helmet, and force my eyes to track known points, counting the stars, anchoring myself.

 “Get.
 A. Grip,” I whisper.

 The void offers no argument.

 I turn back to regard the world below, hoping this time it will reveal something.
 Instead I am disappointed, as usual.
 I cannot see a single strip of ocean or land.
-It’s not clouds that cover it, but a single cloud, thick and unbroken, covering everything with small dashes of lighting breaking up the monotonous grey.
+It’s not clouds that cover it, but a single cloud, thick and unbroken, covering everything with small dashes of lightning breaking up the monotonous grey.

 A slight smile forms in my face.
 Maybe someone down there is looking up at me.
 Cheering.
 Or just glad that I keep this communications buoy alive and humming.